 Like Martin, you can enjoy a wealth-building and retirement income strategy that comes with guaranteed, predictable growth, safety, tax advantages, and more.
 It’s a step-by-step process that’s outlined here.

 * Annual Cash Value Increase, Total Cash Value and Death Benefits are based on the dividend scale as of March 2013.
-Dividends can change and are not guaranteed, however the companies generally recommended by Bank On Yourself Authorized Advisors have consistently paid dividends every year for more than 100 years.
+Dividends can change and are not guaranteed, however the companies generally recommended by Bank On Yourself Professionals have consistently paid dividends every year for more than 100 years.
 Policies from different companies may vary.